a-dev-mobile/turn_gen/README.md

 dart run turn_gen build
 ```

-And TurnGen will find all the files and update them, this command is similar to the command below, but relatively faster:
+TurnGen will find all the files and update them, this command is similar to the `build_runner` command, but relatively faster.

-~~flutter pub run build_runner build --delete-conflicting-outputs~~

 ## Help